 The following examples are not exhaustive communications plans but they show how responses might change when viewed through the lens of building trust.
 While crises can exacerbate the need for trust, it is better to be building it constantly.
 If leaders maintain authenticity and connection in good times, stakeholders may be more prepared to trust you when challenges arise.
 A steady state communication team can engage in many of these practices today even without a dedicated rapid response capability, but when the headlines focus on you and you have everyone from journalists to unions waiting for your statement, it takes a specialised team.

 Working in a trust-deficit communications environment is not a time for guesswork or panic.
 What used to be called crisis communications is becoming business as usual and governments can build teams now that are ready to respond.
 Although there are multiple ways a cross-functional communication team can be put together, based on the VHA, here are a few key roles to consider.

 Trust is all-encompassing.
 Physical.
 Emotional.
 Digital.
 Financial.
 Ethical.
 A nice-to-have is now a must-have; a principle is now a catalyst; a value is now invaluable.
 Trust distinguishes and elevates your business, connecting you with the common good.
-Put Trust at the forefront of your planning, strategy, and purpose, and your customers will put Trust in you.
-Deloitte can help you measure, enhance, and amplify Trust in your organization.
+Put Trust at the forefront of your planning, strategy and purpose, and your customers will put Trust in you.
+Deloitte can help you measure, enhance and amplify Trust in your organisation.